Keep Your Computer Healthy and Safe

 6. Use anti-virus software.

 Be sure to keep it up-to-date and to scan for viruses daily.
-See the ITS virus support webpage for details.
+See the LITS virus support page for details.

 7. Use anti-spyware software.

 Keep your anti-spyware programs updated and scan your computer daily.
 Do your best to avoid spyware by not clicking on suspicious links or popup windows.
 See the ITS spyware/adware support webpage for details.